fujiokayu/grepIntel/memory-bank/activeContext.md

   - `--batch-size 5`: Recommended batch size for optimal performance
   - `--verbose`: Enable detailed logging for better debugging
   - `--language php`: Specify the target language explicitly
-  - `--log-chat`: Enable LLM chat logging for analysis
+  - `--no-log-chat`: Disable LLM chat logging if needed (logging is enabled by default)
 - Always check the generated report for proper formatting and translation
 - Verify error handling by testing with various edge cases
 - For translation testing, check both successful translation and fallback behavior